- April 12, 2019

 Early in September, a new institution of higher learning opened its doors in Europe.
 In itself, this is not usually a particularly noteworthy event.
-But this is no run-of-the-mill college, nor are its founders conventional academics. …READ MORE
+But this is no run-of-the-mill college, nor are its founders conventional academics.
+The school in question …READ MORE

 The world has marked the 100th anniversary of Armistice Day, the peace treaty that ended the bloodshed of World War I. In Paris, world leaders gathered to commemorate the day the guns fell silent.
 At Vimy Ridge and Mons, …READ MORE